 As a citizen of another EU or EEA country than Sweden you have right of residence if you can show that you have sufficient funds, i.e., sufficient money to live on and support yourself in Sweden.
-You also need to have comprehensive health insurance.

 In order to be registered in the Swedish Population Register you need to notify the Swedish Tax Agency (Skatteverket) that you are moving to Sweden.
 This can be done by visiting one of our service offices (servicekontor).
 When you visit the office all members of your family who are moving to Sweden must accompany you, including the children.

 When the Swedish Tax Agency has registered you and your family members in the Swedish Population Register you will get your personal identity numbers (personnummer).

 You need to bring the following documents when you visit one of our service offices:

 Documents showing your civil status, e.g., marriage certificate.

 If you are unmarried, you do not need to show your civil status.

 Birth certificate, if you have children.

 Documents showing that you have sufficient funds to support yourself and your family for at least one year.